Pate (January 2019)

 As she began to drift off, she heard her gramma tell the nurses, “We have no other family.
 The poor little thing.”

-In the near future, when biotechnology is stretching the limits of ethics and legality, a man, a woman, and a young child are caught up in a heavily funded project based on the work of a brilliant geneticist.
+In an age when biotechnology stretches the limits of ethics and legality, a man, woman, and young child are caught up in a heavily funded project based on the work of a brilliant geneticist.
 But bio-research firms, Big Pharm, governments, and black marketeers see a way to become wealthy and powerful.
 Kidnappings, payoffs, political intrigue, and murder follow the test subjects, who must decide what to do with the data and the lives that have been destroyed—and find a way to save the child.

 Available from select retailers in paperback and eBook.